TheCodeCache/Python/Decorators.md

 https://en.wikipedia.org/wiki/Decorator_pattern

 There is a thin line b/w annotation and decorator, to know more refer [this](https://stackoverflow.com/a/37317724/6842300)
+However, for the sake of terminology,
+we usually say: `annotate` a function/variable/class, similarly
+we could say: `decorate` a function/variable/class in python,
+though there is difference b/w the two, as `annotation` only deals with `metadata` aspect whereas the `decorator` helps to `enhances` the functionality.

 So, in Python, we've multiple types of decorators that applies to a:
 1. Function